tumelo-maja/pizza_order_cli/README.md

   - **Options** - Specify number of quantities to order for the current meal.
   - **Limits:**
-    - input must be number betweeen 1 and 50 or enter 99 to return to 'Main Menu'
+    - input must be number between 1 and 50 or enter 99 to return to 'Main Menu'
     - A maximum of 50 meals may be ordered for each meal.

 - **Meal summary**